jro31/dates-by-month/README.md

 # Dates by Month

-`dates-by-month` returns a nested array of dates objects, sorted by month.
+`dates-by-month` returns a nested array of date objects, sorted by month.

 ## Setup